Preparation Workshop: April 30 at Senseney Music Store 2300 E. Lincoln St., Wichita, KS

 Noncredit Option: The noncredit fee per level is $500.
 Registration and payment for the noncredit option will be made through the CFAI Marketplace site.
 Please use the large link below:

 Enrollment for Undergradaute or Graduate Credit: WSU online enrollment for credit tentatively starts April 15.
 Graduate credit for 2016 is obtained by enrolling in the appropriate sections (methodology and solfege) and paying the Kodaly fee plus 5 hours tuition at the workshop rate and the associated student fees.
 For 2016, those costs are handled through your WSU online enrollment and payment.
-Tuition and fees for the 5 credit hours will be TBA (inclusive).
+Tuition and fees for the 5 credit hours will be $1890.35 (inclusive).
 Payment will be online after your enrollment is processed.
 There is a short-term loan option available through WSU.
 You may be eligible for financial aid if you are taking additional hours.
-An additional charge is required for admission to the graduate school or for undergraduate admission.
+An additional one-time charge is required for admission to the graduate school or for undergraduate admission.
 For details on WSU admission go directly to the Admissions Gateway link here.
 We look forward to working with you.

 Kodály Applications extended learning option for OAKE Certified teachers.
 (See below)